A Complete Guide to Sofia Richie’s Coolest, Most Awe-Inspiring Outfits

 Getty Images

-Richie hid under a mask and a navy checkered suit a Narita International Airport in Japan in April 2017.
+Richie hid under a mask and a navy checkered suit at Narita International Airport in Japan in April 2017.

 Photo: